howardjonestm/k8s-DigitalOcean-test-cluster/readme.md

 Original tutorial followed at: https://thenewstack.io/tutorial-run-multi-node-kubernetes-cluster-digitalocean/

+**Pre requisites**
+* DigitalOcean account with credit/payment details
-* Need digitalocean CLI and kubectl setup
+* DigitalOcean CLI installed
+* Kubectl installed

+**Procedure**
-* Add digitalocean ssh key name to "cluster-up.ssh"
+* Add DigitalOcean ssh key-name to "cluster-up.ssh"
 * Add desired region to "cluster-up.ssh"
+* Run "cluster-up.sh", this will take around 15 minutes
-* Use "kubectl --kubeconfig ./admin.conf get nodes" to check cluster is up, this will take a few minutes
+* Use "kubectl --kubeconfig ./admin.conf get nodes" to check cluster is up, this will take an additonal minute or so